 container for soiled diapers (Zip-lock bags are recommended) : Trash cans exist, but not at every

 Restroom facilities are available at Ledge Ruins, Antelope House Ruins, and White House Ruins only.

-- NO PETS ALLOWED on canyon tours (National Park Service policy).
+NO PETS ALLOWED on canyon tours (Navajo Nation Parks and Recreation Department policy).

 All products also available through